 Ready to beat the lunch box blues?
-Here are 10 foolproof lunch tips that will get your kid packed and out the door in no time
+These foolproof lunch tips will get your kid packed and out the door in no time

 Getting your kid to eat their school lunch can be quite the headache.
 First there’s the issue of packing the lunch: Heading to the grocery store to buy all of the necessary ingredients, getting up early to assemble everything, and making sure it’s all packed away neatly in your kid’s favorite lunch box.
 But even though you know you sent your kid off with a lunch intended to be eaten, how do you know they’re going to actually eat it?